 According to some studies and surveys, stress may very well be another trigger for heartburn.
-That's bad news if you have lots of stress in your life, but with some effective coping techniques, you can help calm your stomach even during the most trying times.
+That's bad news if you have lots of stress in your life, but with some effective coping techniques, you can calm your stomach even during the most trying times.

 Does Stress Really Make It Worse?